JanHerca/urantiapedia/output/wikijs/en/article/Chris_Ragetly/Study_of_Prayers.md

 > _Make us ever and increasingly like yourself_
 > _And at our end receive us into the eternal Paradise embrace._
 > _Even so, in the name of the bestowal Son_
-> _And for the honor and glory of the Supreme Father._ ([UB 144:5.88-107](/en/The_Urantia_Book/144#p5_88))
+> _And for the honor and glory of the Supreme Father._ (<a id="a252_56"></a>[UB 144:5.88-107](/en/The_Urantia_Book/144#p5_88))

 (1) The dwellings of the Father are both all the universes, as well as the central dwelling of Paradise.
 We assume that this is a figurative formula.

 (2) “Let thy name be honored” is a well-known formula on Urantia.
 It simply means that the name of the Father is not only respected, but loved and adored.
-“Thy mercy revered” indicates to us a knowledge of the meaning of mercy as revealed in The Urantia Book. ([UB 2:4.1](/en/The_Urantia_Book/2#p4_1) Mercy is simply justice tempered by that type of wisdom which results from the perfect knowledge and complete recognition of the natural weakness of finite creatures and the handicaps due to their environment.)
+“Thy mercy revered” indicates to us a knowledge of the meaning of mercy as revealed in The Urantia Book. (<a id="a256_261"></a>[UB 2:4.1](/en/The_Urantia_Book/2#p4_1) Mercy is simply justice tempered by that type of wisdom which results from the perfect knowledge and complete recognition of the natural weakness of finite creatures and the handicaps due to their environment.)
 “Thy judgment respected” is the recognition of divine judgment, without any other form of recrimination, for we recognize deep within ourselves the judgment(s) as they are decreed by the Father.

 (3) and (4) We pray that the Father may guide our steps not only when we think of Him, but also when we do not think of Him, that is, in an unconscious way.
 (5) and (6) That we may not stray into paths that seem more adequate and rapid to us, but that we may follow your advice without complaint.
 But may your presence in us be felt when trials are difficult to bear.